petermcloughlin/DjangoDogGroomers/README.md

     -   The navbar is a responsive one utilising a responsive burgar icon on mobile and extended display on larger devices.
     ![Navbar](/documentation/Features/Navbar.PNG)
 - About Us
-    - The About Us section gives some basic information about Bandon Dog Groomers its servcices and contact details for the site visitor.
+    - The About Us section gives some basic information about Bandon Dog Groomers its services and contact details for the site visitor.
     ![AboutUs](/documentation/Features/AboutUs.PNG)
 - Services
     -   The Services section uses a simplistic display combining fontawesome icons, bootstrap cards and short descriptions and prices.
     ![Services](/documentation/Features/Services.PNG)
 - Gallery
-    -   The gallery displays six .wepb images as a part of the user experience to give a visual understanding of the kind of services and treatments on offer, complimenting the services section above it.
+    -   The gallery displays six compressed .webp images as a part of the user experience to give a visual understanding of the kind of services and treatments on offer, complimenting the services section above it.
     ![Gallery](/documentation/Features/Gallery.PNG)
 - Footer
-    -   The footer is split into three sections displaying the opening times, interactive LeafletJS map with responsive pin and contact details, which include the business address, telephone number, email address and social media icons.
+    -   The footer is split into three sections displaying the opening times, interactive LeafletJS map with responsive pin and contact details, which includes the business address, telephone number, email address and social media icons.
     ![Footer](/documentation/Features/Footer.PNG)
 - Sign Up
     - The Sign Up page was generated using the AllAuth package in Django.